Leamsi9/laravel-rapid/CONTRIBUTING.md

 "Leamsi9/rapid": "*@dev"
 ```

-Run `composer update` in your laravel project, then `php artisan rapid:install`, and then `php artisan rapid:migrate`.
+Run `composer update` in your laravel project, then `php artisan rapid:site`.
 Now you have Rapid running in your laravel project using the files on your machine.

 *[add yarn instructions]*